Barbara McClintock: Education and research at Cornell

 In 1930, McClintock was the first person to describe the cross-shaped interaction of homologous chromosomes during meiosis.
 The following year, McClintock and Creighton proved the link between chromosomal crossover during meiosis and the recombination of genetic traits.
 They observed how the recombination of chromosomes seen under a microscope correlated with new traits.
 Until this point, it had only been hypothesized that genetic recombination could occur during meiosis, although it had not been shown genetically.
 It is often reported that McClintock published the first genetic map for maize in 1931, showing the order of three genes on maize chromosome 9; however, it was her genetics professor C. B. Hutchison who has published the first genetic linkage maps for Chromosome 9 in 1921 and 1922.
 Her chromosome map showed that the arrangement of genes was consistent with the linkage map published by Hutchison in 1921.
 This information provided necessary data for the crossing-over study she published with Creighton; they also showed that crossing-over occurs in sister chromatids as well as homologous chromosomes.
 In 1938, she produced a cytogenetic analysis of the centromere, describing the organization and function of the centromere, as well as the fact that it can divide.

 McClintock's breakthrough publications, and support from her colleagues, led to her being awarded several postdoctoral fellowships from the National Research Council.
 This funding allowed her to continue to study genetics at Cornell, the University of Missouri, and the California Institute of Technology, where she worked with E. G. Anderson.
 During the summers of 1931 and 1932, she worked at the University of Missouri with geneticist Lewis Stadler, who introduced her to the use of X-rays as a mutagen.
 Exposure to X-rays can increase the rate of mutation above the natural background level, making it a powerful research tool for genetics.
 Through her work with X-ray-mutagenized maize, she identified ring chromosomes, which form when the ends of a single chromosome fuse together after radiation damage.
-McClintock found the first ring chromosome in maize in 1931, but the first ring chromosome was first reported by Michael Navashin, who she cited in her first study with Stadler.
+McClintock found the first ring chromosome in maize in 1931, but the first ring chromosome was first reported by Mikhail Sergeevich Navashin, who she cited in her first study with Stadler.
 From this evidence, McClintock hypothesized that there must be a structure on the chromosome tip that would normally ensure stability.
 She showed that the loss of ring-chromosomes at meiosis caused variegation in maize foliage in generations subsequent to irradiation resulting from chromosomal deletion.
 During this period, she demonstrated the presence of the nucleolus organizer region on a region on maize chromosome 6, which is required for the assembly of the nucleolus.
 In 1933, she established that cells can be damaged when nonhomologous recombination occurs.
 During this same period, McClintock hypothesized that the tips of chromosomes are protected by telomeres.